mmikeww/AHK-v2-script-converter/README.md

 I took Frankie's original converter linked below, and updated it to work with the latest AHK v2 alpha build.
 I've also added essential unit tests using the [Yunit framework](https://github.com/Uberi/Yunit) to encourage contributions from others.

-However, this project is way more ambitious that I originally thought, and there is still loads more work to be done.
+However, this project is way more ambitious that I originally thought, and __it needs a lot of work__.
 See below for how you can [contribute](#contributing).

 # Usage
 ## Convert v1 script to v2